fatkid2x4/election_Analysis/README.md

 ## Election-Audit Results

-### There were 369,711 votes cast using the following formula
+### There were 369,711 votes cast

+    1. I used the following
-    1. I set the code starting at 0 and then added to the total vote counts as it read through the whole of the date using total_votes += 1
+    * I set the code starting at 0 and then added to the total vote counts as it read through the whole of the date using total_votes += 1

 ### Breakdown of County Votes and Vote Percentage

 1. I used Python math with the following formula and also to format the data in a view that was more pleasant to the eyes.
 *  Vote count formula after retrieving the county names votes = county_votes[county_name]
 *  Vote percentage formula
         vote_percentage = float(votes) / float(total_votes) * 100
         county_results = (
             f"{county_name}: {vote_percentage:.1f}% ({votes:,})\n")